 The Little Fort Environmental Film Festival celebrates our Great Lakes and our connection to them through science, art and music.
 Join our environmental movement that promotes inclusiveness and belonging.
+Image to the left is by artist Lindy Bishop titled, "West Bay Shoreline".

 Public participation in scientific research is a growing trend in our increasingly crowdsourced world.
 Citizen science, as it is called, typically involves data collection by members of the public who pass their information along to researchers trying to answer real-world questions.